 Grandparent, please let go.
 By crossing the line over into your adult children’s responsibilities, you are actually undermining God’s plan.
 Our task as grandparents, aunts, and uncles, is to support the parent in their position to govern their home.
-God has given clear instruction in His Word about proper authority; whether in the home (Ephesians chapter 6, Colossians 3:14-25), church (ITimothy chapter 2 and 3) or civil government (Romans chapter 13).
+God has given clear instructions in His Word about proper authority; whether in the home (Ephesians chapter 6, Colossians 3:14-25), church (ITimothy chapters 2 and 3), or civil government (Romans chapter 13).

 Here’s a common example: A child is fussing about a food item the parent has given them.
 Nothing is wrong with the food, but it’s not the child’s preference at the moment when viewing what someone else is eating and the child makes a scene (in public) about it.
 I have observed the parent addressing the child about their poor response when a “well-meaning” relative steps in to “help“.
 Perhaps you have done this yourself.

 How is that controlling, you may ask — by the response you direct toward the child.
 Instead of allowing the parent’s words or actions to stand, you override them with something like, “Oh Honey, would you like ____ instead?”
 As a “well-meaning” extended-family member who feels uncomfortable with the child’s poor response, you’re inclined to rescue them!
 STOP!
 Rather, think about what you are doing.
 Instead of respecting the parent’s position and instruction, you go directly to the child, running interference.